 Raccoon populations were low in the early 1900s, but began to rebound in the mid-1900s.
 A few attempts at bringing raccoons in from other states to bolster populations were conducted into the 1970s, despite growing raccoon populations.
 Now, with raccoons readily adapting to urban living, populations are strong throughout the state.

-Resident landowners and tenants can trap a raccoon that is causing damage on their own property without a permit from the DNR.
+Resident landowners and tenants can trap or shoot a raccoon that is causing damage on their own property without a permit from the DNR, but all local ordinances regarding firearm, archery, or air rifle discharge must be followed.
 The raccoon must be euthanized or released within the county of capture on private property in which you have permission to release the raccoon.
 In order to prevent the spread of disease, the DNR encourages homeowners to safely and humanely euthanize the raccoons, if possible.
-If you do not want to trap the raccoon yourself, contact a licensed nuisance wild animal control operator.
+If you do not want to remove the raccoon yourself, you can hire a Wildlife Control Operator.

 Living with raccoons